AgileCap business loans for insurance agencies review

 AgileCap is one of a few lenders out there that offers financing specifically for insurance agencies.
 It offers working capital loans backed by your business’s future commissions, commonly known as insurance book of business financing.

-AgileCap working capital loans come with an interest rate based on your business’s creditworthiness and an origination fee of 3% to 7% that comes directly out of your loan.
+AgileCap working capital loans come with an interest rate based on your creditworthiness, the loan term and amount.
+It also has an origination fee of 3% to 7% that comes directly out of your loan.
 There are no prepayment penalties or other fees.

 What makes AgileCap business loans unique?